 Intuition-Led Learning or Self-Directed Education- Because liberation is our goal, this means we choose not to follow the rules of white supremacy.
 Unlike the standardization approach white supremacy has a history of using as a tool to oppress and divide the "haves from the have nots", we believe in trusting the human body's intuition to lead the learning it needs for the life a person chooses to live.
-We imagine our virtual space as a place where families are able to access the resources they need to help them remember what their bodies were designed to do so that they may live their free-ist life ever.
+We imagine our virtual space as a place where families and educators are able to access the resources they need to help them remember what their bodies were designed to do so that they may live their free-est life ever.
 Intuition-led learning (Chemay's word) is not new as this is how our ancestors learned.
 This practice is most often referred to today as Self-Directed Education (SDE); however, while we believe, like in SDE, that learning is guided by the individual learner, we also believe that our ancestors and the energy of this earth guide what we need to learn through intuition.
 We do not separate these two.
 According to the Alliance for Self-Directed Education, SDE "is education that derives from the self-chosen activities and life experiences of the person becoming educated, whether or not those activities were chosen deliberately for the purpose of education...[SDE] can include organized classes or lessons, if freely chosen by the learner; but most self-directed education does not occur that way.
 Most self-directed education comes from everyday life, as people pursue their own interests and learn along the way.
 The motivating forces include curiosity, playfulness, and sociability—which promote all sorts of endeavors from which people learn.
 Self-directed education necessarily leads different individuals along different paths, though the paths may often overlap, as each person’s interests and goals in life are in some ways unique and in some ways shared by others."

 Liberation- We are in the practice of liberation.
 We believe in the power of the people on the ground who are most directly impacted by oppression to be able to build new systems and institutions that will center our humanity, value our gifts, identify our needs, and, ultimately, liberate us.
 We are not in the practice of reducing the harm that is caused by institutions and systems that are rooted in oppressive, white supremacist beliefs and practices designed to produce inequities and injustice in the very communities our society has witnessed harm against.
 Harm reduction--which is very necessary--is equity work; however, equity work, alone, will not transform systems.
 Liberation requires us to heal from colonial, oppressive wounds in order to return to our true selves so that we can build new ways of living and learning.